📅 Timing Guide

 • • Ram Navami (March-April) = 100,000+ crowd

-If Visiting in Summer: Start journey from Pune at 1-2 AM, reach Shirdi by 5-6 AM for early darshan before heat peaks.
-Complete temple visit by 10-11 AM.
-Carry water, sunscreen, hat.
-Avoid visiting during Ram Navami festival week.
+If Visiting in Summer: Leave Pune at 1-2 AM and reach Shirdi by 5-6 AM, so you finish darshan before the heat peaks.
+Wrap up the temple visit by 10-11 AM.
+Carry water, sunscreen, and a hat.
+Steer clear of Ram Navami week.
+A summer run is far easier in an AC car, so an Innova on rent suits a family well.

 OFF-SEASON